Rose Gacioch: Brief history

-During the early 1940s the AAGPBL recruited young women to play baseball to keep the spirit of the game alive while the men fought overseas.
+During the early 1940s, the AAGPBL recruited young women to play baseball to keep the spirit of the game alive while men fought overseas.
 The league, created in 1943 by the Chicago Cubs' owner Philip K. Wrigley, gave over 600 women athletes the opportunity to play professional baseball and to play it at a level never before attained.
 It was a neglected chapter of sports history, at least until 1992, when filmmaker Penny Marshall premiered her film A League of Their Own, which was a fictionalized account of activities in the AAGPBL.
 Starring Geena Davis, Tom Hanks, Madonna, Lori Petty and Rosie O'Donnell, this film brought a rejuvenated interest to the extinct league.
-In the film, O'Donnell played the character Rosie, as was nicknamed Gacioch by fellow players and fans.
 The AAGPBL folded in 1954, but there is now a permanent display at the Baseball Hall of Fame and Museum since November 5, 1988 that honors those who were part of this unforgettable experience.
 Gacioch, along with the rest of the AAGPBL players, is now enshrined in the venerable building at Cooperstown, New York.